baptiste-roullin/boilerplate-asciidoc-revealjs/readme.md

-Writing a full [Reveal.js](https://revealjs.com/) presentation in a separate file with the [Asciidoc](https://docs.asciidoctor.org/reveal.js-converter/latest/) format is great, but I found the documentation incomplete and the setup painful.
+Writing a full [Reveal.js](https://revealjs.com/) presentation in a separate file with the [Asciidoc](https://docs.asciidoctor.org/reveal.js-converter/latest/) format is great, but I found the documentation incomplete and the setup a bit painful.

 So here is a simple boilerplate for a better author experience (AX).
 Designed with VS Code in mind.